In order to establish a healthy relationship with your customers, your support team needs to respond quickly and assertively.

 Using the search bar in the filters, you can search for conversations by:

 There are three conversation statuses in edrone's Inbox:

 It is important to point out that the edrone system never removes a conversation permanently.
 This allows agents to return to old conversations at any time.

-The Inbox is not just for reacting to conversations initiated by customers.
-It is also possible to create a new email message by clicking on the pencil icon on the top left corner, next to the Inbox heading.
-This message will appear on the conversations list.
+Inbox is not only used to respond to conversations initiated by customers.
+It is also possible to create a new email by clicking the plus icon in the top left corner (right next to the Messages header).
+This message will appear in the conversation list.

 That's all there is to know about the Conversations and filter panel.
 Let's move on to the Current conversation panel!

 When a conversation is selected on the Conversations and filter panel, it will appear in the Current conversation panel.

 Let's go over each element of this section:

 Assign to: here you can assign a conversation to a specific agent.
 Only the assigned agent will receive a notification regarding this conversation.

 Snooze: here you can postpone a particular message at a time of your choice.
 You can use pre-set time slots or choose a custom one.
 After the specified time, the message will be automatically reopened.